PeteIG/PRB_Portfolio/README.md

 ---

 ### Project Goals
-This portfolio website is designed to showcase some examples of my skills and experience as Product Manager and Founder, highlighting my experience and accomplishments in lean product development, web development and AI applications.
+This portfolio website is designed to showcase some examples of my skills and experience as a product manager and Founder, highlighting my experience and accomplishments in lean product development, web development and AI applications.
 The site is designed to provide insights into my professional journey and technical capabilities.

 ### User Goals
-The site has two main audiences, companies who may wish to work with me as collaborators, or recruit me.
+The site has two main audiences, companies who may wish to work with me as collaborators or recruit me.
 User goals are:
 - To learn about my skills
 - To learn about my experience